 These results open promising directions for future research, such as exploring the multiple interreflections in the hidden scene, as every surface in a scene can help illuminate further hidden objects and transport them back to the sensor.
 For example, light bouncing off a car around a corner could then bounce off a hidden wall to image the back of a car or a person hiding behind it.

-Felix Heide is the Co-Founder and Chief Technology Officer at Algolux (Montréal, QC, Canada; www.algolux.com).
+Dave Tokic is Vice President of Marketing and Strategic Partnerships at Algolux (Montréal, QC, Canada; www.algolux.com).